 In keeping with the disability rights principle “nothing about us, without us,” it’s vital for philanthropic organizations to implement explicit policies for including people with disabilities in community engagement activities and other advisory roles.

-Join Emily Harris, Executive Director of the Disability & Philanthropy Forum and Sandy Ho, Program Director of the Disability Inclusion Fund at Borealis Philanthropy, to participate in open, honest dialogue about how to meaningfully and effectively engage the disability community as part of the journey to disability inclusion.
+Tune in to learn from Emily Harris, Executive Director of the Disability & Philanthropy Forum and Sandy Ho, Program Director of the Disability Inclusion Fund at Borealis Philanthropy, in an open, honest dialogue about how to meaningfully and effectively engage the disability community as part of the journey to disability inclusion.

 About the Panelists

 Sandy Ho, Program Director, Disability Inclusion Fund, Borealis Philanthropy